Seyyed Mohammad Bagher Borghei Modarres

 Seyyed Mohammad Bagher Borghei Modarres; July 2, 1986 is an Iranian linguist, critic, cineast and religious scholar.

-He is the son of Ayatollah Seyyed Reza Borghei Modarres, one of the apostles and companions of Ayatollah Ruhollah Khomeini, who died on March 5, 2016.

 Early life

 Modarres was born in Tehran, Iran in 1986.
-His father, Ayatollah Seyyed Reza Borghei, was the representative of Ayatollah Khomeini in the Persian Gulf countries.
-Therefore, he spent his childhood in Dubai, United Arab Emirates.
+He spent his childhood in Dubai, United Arab Emirates.
 At the beginning of his primary school years they moved to Qom.
-Before the end of primary school he won third place in the National Scientific Olympiad in Iran, and after that he passed the entrance examination for the school of special talented students under the supervision of the National Organization for Development of Exceptional Talents.
+Before the end of primary school, he won third place in the National Scientific Olympiad in Iran, and after that he passed the entrance examination for the school of special talented students under the supervision of the National Organization for Development of Exceptional Talents.

 Education and career

 He got his bachelor's degree in English language and literature and master's degree in linguistics and continued his studies in the field of linguistics, earning his doctorate.
 While at university, he participated in dramaturgy and theatre direction courses and learned filmmaking and acting in short movies.
 He has written some plays for other directors.
 He started to lecture in universities in 2010.

 Several translations, compilations and writings of his have been published in the fields of language, linguistics, semiotics, translation, and religious and Qur'anic studies in different languages.
 His most recent publication was a translation of the book Stylistics, A Practical Coursebook in Elmi Farhangi Publication.